Eric Fontana, Practice Manager

 Secondly, CMS removed some of the previous financial disincentive for inpatient admission (such as a potential short-stay payment denial) by allowing hospitals to rebill a retrospectively determined inappropriate admission as an outpatient visit under Part B. Hospitals can do so for up to one year from the point of service.

 However the IPPS final rule leaves many questions unanswered, particularly regarding how the two-midnight rule will be interpreted and applied.
-CMS has held two open-door forums to address questions, and the transcripts for the first and second sessions are available online.
+CMS has held multiple open door forums to date and transcripts for the Aug.
+15, 2013, Sept.
+26, 2013, and other Special Open Door sessions are available online.
 Yet it wouldn’t be surprising to see more discussion on this topic in the future.
 Based on the final rule and the discussion during the forums to date, here are some key takeaways on the new regulations.

 1. The decision to admit a patient should be based on an expectation that the patient will require at least a two-midnight stay.